taisei-project/taisei/doc/BUILD.rst

 '''''''

 Taisei uses `mstorsjo/llvm-mingw <https://github.com/mstorsjo/llvm-mingw>`__ to achieve cross-compiling for Windows.
-Microsoft's native C compiler toolchain simply does not support the things Taisei needs to compile correctly, including fundamental things like `complex numbers <https://en.wikipedia.org/wiki/Complex_number>`__.
+Microsoft’s native C compiler toolchain simply does not support the things Taisei needs to compile correctly, including fundamental things like `complex numbers <https://en.wikipedia.org/wiki/Complex_number>`__.

 You can use ``llvm-mingw`` too, or you can check if your distro has any ``mingw64`` cross-compiler toolchains available as well.
-That's just the one that works for us.
+That’s just the one that works for us.

 Additionally, you can install `nsis <https://nsis.sourceforge.io/Main_Page>`__ (>= 3.0) for packaging Windows installer ``.exe`` files.
 (However, you can still package ``.zip`` files for Windows without it.)

-On macOS, you're probably better off using Docker and the `Docker container
+On macOS, you’re probably better off using Docker and the `Docker container
 <https://hub.docker.com/r/mstorsjo/llvm-mingw/>`__ that ``llvm-mingw`` provides, and installing ``nsis`` on top of it.

-Another option for Windows-based computers is leveraging Windows 10's `Windows Subsystem For Linux (WSL) Subsystem
+Another option for Windows-based computers is leveraging Windows 10’s `Windows Subsystem For Linux (WSL) Subsystem
 <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__ to cross-compile to Windows using their Ubuntu image.
-You can also potentially use a ``mingw64`` toolchain directly on Windows, however that isn't supported or recommended, as it's generally more trouble than it's worth.
+You can also potentially use a ``mingw64`` toolchain directly on Windows, however that isn’t supported or recommended, as it’s generally more trouble than it’s worth.

 Build Options
 -------------